Design Awards

 Small Firm Design

-The Small Firms Design recognizes excellence in architecture and design from small firms that consistently produce outstanding work across all building types and scales.
-These awards highlight the innovation, creativity, and impact of firms with 15 or fewer employees.
+The Small Firms Design recognizes excellence in architecture and design from small firms highlighting the innovation, creativity, and impact of firms with 15 or fewer employees.

 Architecture: The Encompassing Art